simroux/globalspacers_scripts/Analyses/Target_IMGVR_IMGPR/Readme.md

 First we need to extract the corresponding information from duckdb, using commands listed in `extract_spacer_info.sh`.
 Next, we can use the scripts `get_uvig_coverage.pl` and `get_plasmid_coverage.pl` to calculate the coverage of individual targets (virus or plasmids) by spacers linked to individual repeats.
 And use `add_sp_info_to_coverage.pl` to add some more information about the type of hits.
 Note that this last script must be run twice, once for viruses as `./add_sp_info_to_coverage.pl run` and once for plasmids as `./add_sp_info_to_coverage.pl run -p`.

-We can next use `get_uvig_coverage-bysample.pl` to get per-sample coverage for all pairs in which the overall coverage is at least 10% of the UViG or 1kb.
+We can also use `get_uvig_coverage-bysample.pl` to get per-sample coverage for all pairs in which the overall coverage is at least 10% of the UViG or 1kb.

 ## Import and process additional hits (i.e. hits with 2 and 3 mismatches) for relevant target-repeat pairs
 The corresponding scripts are available in the fodler "Beyond_near_exact".
 They rely on files generated in the "Target_coverage" folder, as well as the full results from `spacermap.pl`.

 First, we generate a tsv file for import into duckdb that includes all spacer hits at 2 and 3 mismatches for high-quality targets with at least one repeat shoring 10 spacer hits or 200bp target coverage, with the script `collect_extra_hits.pl`.
-This script should be run twice, including once with the `-p` parameter to process this to plasmids.
 Note that this file is also pre-computed and provided as part of the "Data" package.

 Next, we use the commands lised in `extract_relevant_extra_hits.sh` to create tsv files listing hits and spacer information for relevant virus-repeat pairs.
 This will generate the following files:
 ```